evgenyneu/keychain-swift/ISSUE_TEMPLATE.md

-Please consider submitting the following information:
+Please consider submitting the following information (if relevant):

 * Library setup method: file, Carthage, CocoaPods or Swift Package Manager.
 * Version of the library.
 Example: 8.0.